NixSey/satir-lang/README.md

-# Jaksel Script
+# Satir Script

-Jaksel Script is a new programming language, very modern, easy to learn, using Indonesia-slang language.
+Satir Script is a new programming language, very modern, easy to learn, using Indonesia-slang language.
 No programming experience required.

 Thank you for all your contributions, share, star, and everything.